kalixi/AliDDNS/README.md

 access_key=
 # it is not used at this moment, you can just ignore it
 interval=600
-# turn on debug mode or not
-debug=true

 [DomainRecord1]
 # domain name, like google.com